Rich Homie Quan: Career

 On May 6, 2014, Rich Homie Quan went home to Atlanta to shoot the video for his single "Walk Thru" with Los Angeles rapper Problem.
 Hours later, it was reported that he had two "seizures," falling and "cracking his head" on set, according to TMZ.
 Rich Homie Quan cleared up the rumors by sending Billboard a statement saying that he fainted and hit his head.
-In this statement, he also denied that the instance had anything to do with drugs.
+In this statement, he denied that the instance had anything to do with drugs.
 On September 29, 2014, he was part of the mixtape, called Rich Gang: Tha Tour Pt.
+1. In February 2015, him, Tyga, Wale, Kid Ink, and YG released the song, "Ride Out," which would be part of the soundtrack for Furious 7.

-1. His song "Flex (Ooh, Ooh, Ooh)" and its music video were released on April 1, 2015, on YouTube.
+His song "Flex (Ooh, Ooh, Ooh)" and its music video were released on April 1, 2015, on YouTube.
+The song peaked at number 26 on the Billboard Hot 100 and the dance Quan did in the music video would become popular on Vine.
+In April 2015, he released his fifth mixtape, If You Ever Think I Will Stop Goin' In Ask Double R.

-On March 16, 2017, Rich Homie Quan made his return to music by releasing his first single since 2015, "Replay".
+On March 16, 2017, Quan released his first single since 2015, "Replay".
 A mixtape, Back to the Basics followed on April 14, 2017.
-His debut album Rich as in Spirit was released on March 18, 2018.
+His debut studio album Rich as in Spirit was released on March 18, 2018.
 The album was supported by the two singles, "Changed" and "34".
+The album debuted at number thirty-two on the US Billboard 200.

+In October 2022, Quan released the EP Family & Mula, which included the single "Krazy" and one guest appearance from NoCap.
+Speaking of the EP's release, Quan said he felt good to have a project out after not releasing one in over three years.
+The EP was re-released on November 18, 2022.

 Legal issues

-In November 2016, Quan sued former label, "Think It's A Game" for 2 million dollars because of unpaid royalties.
-The label counter sued him for breach of contract.
-Both Quan and the label settled the issues outside of court.
+In November 2016, Quan sued his former label Think It's A Game for $2 million for unpaid royalties.
+The label counter-sued him for breach of contract.
+Both suits were later settled out of court.

 On May 28, 2017, Quan was arrested with four others on felony drug charges after being stopped at a checkpoint on Highway 1 in Louisville, Georgia.
-Police claimed to have recovered heroin, marijuana, drug paraphernalia and weapons from the vehicle.
-Quan was charged with felony drug possession with an intent to distribute.
+Police claimed to have recovered heroin, marijuana, drug paraphernalia, and weapons from the vehicle.
+Quan was charged with felony drug possession with intent to distribute.